Oshuma/git-trip/README.txt

 === REQUIREMENTS:

+* RMagick - To do the magic.
 * Grit - Used to read git information from a local directory.
 * JSON - Used to read git information from a URI.

-* RMagick - To do the magic.
+Others:

+* mime-tipes
+* open4

 === INSTALL: